PhilTheGM/DeathwatchAndAscension/HouseRules.md

 One chapter from each founding only.
 Obviously, an unlimited number of choices from unknown foundings are allowable, though only one from each chapter.
 No more than 2 characters that are successors of the same chapter, or are themselves members of the parent chapter.

 ## Gear Swapping
-Where it makes sence for the character, players are allowed to swap out starting wargear (AKA standard issue wargear) with others of simular power level.
+Where it makes sense for the character, players are allowed to swap out starting wargear (AKA standard issue wargear) with others of similar power level.
 Of course the GM has final say on what is or isn't an acceptable swap.

 #### Power Armour Swap Example
 1. You may always choose to take MK7 armour or roll on the table in Rites of Battle.